-When two parties enter into negotiation for an agreement, such as the sale of a business, the parties should seek to formalize the terms of the discussion prior to signing a legally binding document.
+When two parties enter into negotiation for an agreement, such as the sale of a business, the parties should seek to formalise the terms of the discussion prior to signing a legally binding document.
 If you are interested in signing an agreement with another party, it is important to record the terms that have been agreed upon in order to protect your business assets and resolve future disputes.

 What is a Head of Agreement?